SMNT-UK/terraform-provider-endpointmonitor/docs/resources/maintenance_period.md

 ### Optional

-- `app_group_ids` (List of Number) A list of ids of App Groups that are linked to this maintenance period.
+- `dashboard_group_ids` (List of Number) A list of ids of Dashboard Groups that are linked to this maintenance period.
 - `check_group_ids` (List of Number) A list of ids of Check Groups that are directly linked to the maintenance period.
 - `check_ids` (List of Number) A list of ids of Checks that are directly linked to the maintenance period.
 - `enabled` (Boolean) Enable or disable the maintenance period from applying to attached checks.